3D Shape Tokenization via Latent Flow Matching: Introduction

-We empirically demonstrate the effectiveness of our representation on a range of downstream tasks.
-First, we tackle 3D generation problems by learning an unconditional flow-matching model on ShapeNet~\cite{shapenet2015} and an image-conditioned flow-matching model on Objaverse (see \Cref{sec: exp lfm}).
-Second, we showcase zero-shot text classification of 3D shapes by learning a Multi-Layer Perceptron (MLP) that aligns \OursABV to image and text CLIP embedding~\cite{liu2024openshape} (see \Cref{sec: exp clip}).
-Third, we showcase a graphics use case (ray-surface interaction estimation), by learning a neural network that takes a ray and \OursABV as input and outputs intersection point and its normal (see \Cref{sec: exp rendering}).
+We empirically investigate the effectiveness of our representation on a range of downstream ML applications (\Cref{fig: teaser}).
+First, we align \OursABV to the pretrained image and text CLIP embeddings~\cite{liu2024openshape} by learning a Multi-Layer Perceptron (MLP) adapter, evaluated with zero-shot text classification of 3D shapes (see \Cref{sec: exp clip}).
+Second, we tackle 3D generation problems by learning an unconditional flow-matching model on ShapeNet~\cite{shapenet2015} and an image-conditioned flow-matching model on Objaverse (see \Cref{sec: exp lfm}).
+Third, we train a neural network to estimate ray-surface interaction, treating the geometry problem as a learning problem.
+The model takes \OursABV and a ray as input and estimates the intersection point and its normal (see \Cref{sec: exp rendering}).
 In all these tasks, we achieve competitive performance as baselines designed for the specific tasks.

-Finally, we found that a significant challenge holding back progress is the lack of readily available code and pretrained models from existing neural 3D representation methods trained on extensive datasets such as Objaverse (\eg, \cite{zhang2024clay}).
-To address this issue and facilitate the advancement of future works, we will make a public release of pretrained shape tokenizers, image-conditioned latent flow-matching models, the 3D-CLIP model, our data rendering pipeline, and our full training code.
+We will release pretrained shape tokenizers, image-conditioned latent flow-matching models, the 3D-CLIP model, our data rendering pipeline, and our training code.